Compact pseudo-Riemannian homogeneous Einstein manifolds of low dimension: Introduction and main results

 The proof of this theorem uses the Gelfond-Schneider Theorem from the theory of transcendental numbers to show that no lattice can exist.
 However, application of the Gelfond-Schneider Theorem seems limited to low dimensions.
 For arbitrary dimensions, the statement would hold if Schanuel's Conjecture on the algebraic independence of certain complex numbers is true.
 We therefore conjecture:

 \begin{conjecture} Every compact pseudo-Riemannian Einstein solvmanifold is a nilmanifold. \end{conjecture}

 In Section \ref{sec:semisimple} we consider pseudo-Riemannian homogeneous Einstein manifolds $M=G/H$ of finite volume, where $G$ is a semisimple Lie group.
 We may assume that $G$ is simply connected, so $G=K\times S$, where $K$ is compact semisimple and $S$ is semisimple without compact factors.
-The study of these spaces reduces to studying the case of compact and non-compact groups separately:

 \begin{thm} Let $M$ be a pseudo-Riemannian homogeneous Einstein manifold of finite volume and $G$ a semisimple, connected and simply connected Lie group acting transitively and almost effectively by isometries on $M$.
-Let $G=K\times S$ be the decomposition of $G$ into a compact semisimple factor $K$ and a semisimple factor $S$ without compact factors.
-Then $M$ is a pseudo-Riemannian product of Einstein manifolds
+Identify $M$ with $G/H$ for a closed subgroup $H$ of $G$.
+Let $G=K\times S$ be the decomposition of $G$ into a compact semisimple factor $K$ and a semisimple factor $S$ without compact simple factors.
+Then: \begin{enumerate} \item The identity component $H^\circ$ of $H$ is contained in $K$. \item $M=\hat{M}/\Gamma$, where $\hat{M}$ is a pseudo-Riemannian product of Einstein manifolds